gnu-octave/octave-odbc/README.md

 This is a basic implementation of ODBC functionalty similar to MATLABS ODCB functionalilty.

+## Requirements

+### Linux

+In linux, the devel package for unixODBC must be installed.

+To use the configureODBCDataSource function, ODBCManageDataSources must be avalable from te Qt odbc packages

+### Windows

-In linux, it uses unixODBC, in windows the native odbc interface.
+In Windows, the native odbc interface is used.

+### Install and loading

 The toolkit can be installed in Octave 7.2+ using the command: